Indoqa/indoqa-react-redux/README.md

 # Indoqa React/Redux Archetype

-This project is a ready-to-use setup for react/redux web applications we use at Indoqa.
-It is based on the redux [todos example](https://github.com/reactjs/redux/tree/master/examples/todos) and inspired by a lot of good ideas from the [este](https://github.com/este/este) dev stack.
-The main focus is to create a consistant environment for client side web applications that are consuming business logic using REST services over HTTP.
+This project is a ready-to-use setup for React/Redux web applications we use at [Indoqa](https://indoqa.com).
+It is based on the
+Redux [todos example](https://github.com/reactjs/redux/tree/master/examples/todos) and inspired by a lot of good ideas from the [este](https://github.com/este/este) dev stack.
+The main focus is to create a consistent environment for client side web applications that are consuming business logic using REST services over HTTP.

 ## Features

-We invent nothing new, this archetype is just a composition of useful tools and plugins.
-In addition to vanilla react and redux, we set up the following:
+We invent nothing new, this archetype is just a composition of useful libraries, frameworks, tools and plugins.
+In addition to vanilla React and Redux, we set up the following:

   * [indoqa-react-app](https://github.com/Indoqa/indoqa-react-app) for a basic redux and router setup:
     * [react-observable](https://github.com/redux-observable/redux-observable) for side effects